vapor-ware/synse-emulator-plugin/deploy/docker/README.md

 curl localhost:5000/synse/2.0/scan
 ```

-This should give back a set of devices - in particular, a fake fan device,
+This should give back a set of devices - in particular:
+- 1 fan device
+- 2 LED devices
+- 1 airflow device
+- 1 humidity device
+- 2 pressure devices
+- 5 temperature devices

-two fake LED devices, and a bunch of fake temperature devices.
-If you look at the
-log output of the Emulator Plugin , you should see that these results match up
+If you look at the log output of the Emulator Plugin , you should see that
-with what that plugin had registered on startup.
+these results match up with what that plugin had registered on startup.